Abdullah-Tahir/Level_One/Blog Posts.md

 2)A private key

-<h3>A public key:</h3> Is what you share with everyone hence the name “Public” and everyone can identify you via that.
-Whenever you say that for example  a wallet “1234x567890x1011” is completing a transaction  we actually mean that a person who owns this wallet is completing a transaction.We are going to take a look at them later.
+<h3>A public key:</h3> A public key is as the name suggests a key that is shared with everyone hence the name “Public” and everyone can identify you via that.The public key is only used to encrypt data,  Whenever you say that for example  a wallet “1234x567890x1011” is completing a transaction  we actually mean that a person who owns this wallet is completing a transaction.We are going to take a look at them later.
 <h3>A private key:</h3> Associated with each public key is a thing called “private key” .what a private key does is it puts signatures on all the transactions.Think of it this way we need public key to actually sign into the blockchain, once we sign in people would be able to see it using your public.
 But they cannot sign stuff on your behalf.The thing to note is that only you can do the signature using the private key.
 YOU DO NOT share it with anyone, hence you can write/sign but everyone can verify.
 Obviously this is just the skim of it however what you really to need to know is the your Private key should be left PRIVATE and your public key PUBLIC.

 <h2>How to create Private and Public Keys:</h2>